rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Our 4‑feature model performed poorly on an independent subject, showing that data from our 5 training subjects is not rich enough to predict movement in a 6th.
 Our HAR team 17-feature model improved on this somewhat, but not meaningfully.

 Our data preparation is robust, but our training set is very small, based on too few movements to generalise effectively to provide feedback in real-time using these approaches.
-There are more rigorous summary statistics than window-level summaries to use - better aligned with the science of HAR, and more powerful models to try.
+There may be more rigorous summary statistics than these window-level summaries to use - better aligned with the science of HAR, and more powerful models to try.

-A gold-standard HAR model is needed: A Domain-Adversarial Neural Network (DANN) for HAR.
+A gold-standard HAR model: A Domain-Adversarial Neural Network (DANN) for HAR however, woud hit the same data ceiling that we have using interpretable features.
-We'll next use Copilot to help code this pipeline in our Spyder environment using PyTorch!
-This, if successfully built, could be expected to dramatically increase between-subject prediction!
+We'll save our models and collect more data for the task!

 <br>
 <br>